swent-sp-2024-event-radar/mvp-prd/template/7-functional_requirements.md

 __Edit Events(Not in POC):__

-- Allow Event organizers to easily change event details, provided it's not too close to the event date.
+- Allow event organizers to easily change event details, provided it's not too close to the event date.
 - Any change in event details should be automatically shown on other users' apps without needing a manual refresh.